QuentinRa/blog.quentinra.dev/tools/git/server-install.md

-# Introduction: server-side
+# Server-side setup

 [Go back](index.md#introduction)

-We will strongly refer to ``GitHub`` but these things are the same everywhere

 A repository is a project (literally, this is a directory) where you will store your code.
 You usually put a ``README.md`` file in it, written in ``Markdown`` to describe your project.

-Here is the official tutorial to [create a repository](https://docs.github.com/en/github/getting-started-with-github/quickstart/create-a-repo)
+We will strongly refer to ``GitHub`` but these things are the same everywhere.
+Here is their official tutorial to [create a repository](https://docs.github.com/en/github/getting-started-with-github/quickstart/create-a-repo).
-.

 Then, before we continue, you have 2 choices